LiveIntent/code-examples/missing-data/README.md

 - What short term steps can we take to ensure that we don't have an on-going data leak?
 - How would you approach the problem of figuring out what is going on (i.e. coming up with a long term solution)?

-the 17 jobs write to separate locations, for instance job 0 will write to
+The 17 jobs write to separate locations, for instance job 0 will write to

 ```text
 /daily-unified-mapping-aggregation-updated-prior/0/<date>/
 ```

-while job 1 will write to
+While job 1 will write to

 ```text
 /daily-unified-mapping-aggregation-updated-prior/1/<date>/